Advantages and Disadvantages of Using Biotechnology in Agriculture

-But is agritech a technological revolution which we should be welcoming or are there hidden risks in artificially changing foodstuff?
+Is agritech a technological revolution which we should be welcoming or are there hidden risks of artificially changing foodstuff?

-The clear difference between agritech and traditional practices used by farmers to enhance beneficial traits is the fact that scientific tools and techniques, including genetic engineering, molecular markers, molecular diagnostics, vaccines, and tissue culture, are used to modify living organisms².
-In other words, it is the fact that this is considered a scientific and very invasive process compared to traditional practice.
+The clear difference between agritech and traditional practices used by farmers to enhance beneficial traits is the fact that scientific tools and techniques, including genetic engineering, molecular markers, molecular diagnostics, vaccines, and tissue culture, are used to modify living organisms .

-One such example is the development of drought resistant crops ⁴.
-By changing the genes of some crops, it is possible for them to grow in unfavourable conditions and different types of soil which means that countries that suffer from drought might be able to expand their agricultural activities as well as use land where it was previously not possible to cultivate anything.
+One example of biotechnology products could be the development of drought resistant crops .
+By changing the genes of some crops, it is possible to grow them in unfavorable conditions and different types of soil, which means that countries that suffer from drought might be able to expand their agricultural activities as well as use land where it was previously not possible to cultivate anything.